TechInSite/react-native-photo-view-ex/README.md

 - PhotoView as PureComponent.
 - Minor fixes.
 - Typescript definitions.
+- Addition of initialScaleMode to define what preset scale mode to use on first render

 All this is to adapt it better to my current project (it is not tested on iOS), but feel free to use it.